PrashanthPPK/Prashanth.github.io/README.md

 # Prashanth Patil | Data Engineer Portfolio

 Welcome to my professional portfolio!
 I’m Prashanth Patil, an experienced Data Engineer with a strong background in ETL processes, data modeling, data warehousing, and cloud technologies.
-This page showcases my projects, technical skills, and professional experience in the field of data engineering and analytics.
+This page showcases my projects, technical skills, and professional experience in data engineering and analytics.

 ---